kahunakv/kommander/README.md

 - **Multiple Communication Protocols:** Achieve consensus and data replication over:
   - **gRPC:** For low-latency and high-throughput scenarios (Default)
   - **HTTP/2:** For RESTful interactions and easier debugging.
+- **Optimizations**: Kommander is designed for performance and scalability, with optimizations such as:
+  - **Hybrid Logical Clocks:** A logical clock that combines the best of both logical and physical clocks to provide a more accurate and efficient timestamping mechanism.
+  - **Batch Replication:** Replicate multiple log entries in a single batch to reduce network overhead and improve throughput.

 ---